Posted by Dr. AnnAlisa Behling, ND on May 17, 2019 6:58:46 PM

 A men’s multivitamin for prostate health support could have pygeum, nettles, or saw palmetto included among other common vitamins to support overall health.* Certain gummy vitamin manufacturers even include essential fatty acids to help with the texture of the vitamin.
 All these options make it difficult to make a one-size-fits-all recommendation for the best multivitamin for men.
 So, it’s a good thing that there are various types of multivitamins on the market.

 Studies show that excessive alcohol intake is connected to the destabilization of tight intercellular junctions of enterocytes, which results in the influx of harmful substances into the bloodstream.
-Long-term chronic use of alcohol also increases zonulin in the intestines of healthy individuals.
+It also increases zonulin in the intestines of healthy individuals over time.

 Can gut permeability be diagnosed or tested in an individual?